ember-best-practices/eslint-plugin-ember-best-practices/README.md

 - Not adhereing to Data Down Actions Up
 - Side-efffect programming
-- Usage of Mixins
+- Usage of observers
-- Usage of Sub-Classes
+- Usage of attrs.*
-- Eager/Lazy injections
-- Warnings and deprecations are failing tests
+- Computed properties without dependent keys

 # Why
 As we've scaled out to over hundreds developers and hundrends of lines of code it has become clear that more "development time" guidance is required.
 While the guides do a good job about getting started, it's good to have some friction to make sure the app code is aligned with how Ember works.